Home/Vegetables/Cooked Lettuce

 Can I eat cooked lettuce every day?

-Can I use cooked lettuce in salads?
+Can I freeze cooked lettuce?